 Confidence is how you feel when you’re asked about the everyday tasks you carry out without a thought.

 Let me ask you something: “Can you tie your shoelaces?”

 Did you answer yes?

-Notice that feeling you have about the answer to that question?
-Unless you never progressed past velcro straps on your trainers, that feeling– that is confidence.
+Notice that feeling you have about the answer to that question – that’s confidence.

 You see, confidence is something that comes in relation to a certain task we want to be doing.

 It’s not a permanent state of being.
 It’s how you feel about your ability to do something.

 When talking about how to be confident we also have a tendency to think about it in terms of something we are lacking.
 But I believe that most of us have enough confidence to do most things we desire, it’s just that we are looking for it in the wrong places.